KIRANKUMAR7296/Loan/README.md

 10. **Improving Model**

-**This Project is a Good Combination of Almost Every Important Concepts in Machine Learning, Covering Every Aspects of Creating a Good Model.**
+**This Project is a Good Combination of Almost Every Important Concepts in Machine Learning.**

+**Covering Every Aspects of Creating a Good Model.**